metamorph-inc/openmeta-mms/docs/source/reference_modeling/design_spaces/design_spaces.rst

 will result in a doubling of the total considered configurations.

-*Compound* containers function identically to Component Assemblies but allow for the use of other Design Containers within themselves; This is not allowed with Component Assemblies.
+*Compound* containers function identically to Component Assemblies but allow for the use of other Design Containers within themselves; this is not allowed with Component Assemblies.

 Constraints